 Here's when to find the best Black Friday deals on appliances, electronics, travel and more

-Discounts and deals are plentiful around Thanksgiving, but there are certain days when consumers may find better prices than others, depending on what's on their shopping lists, according to retail experts.
+Discounts and deals abound around Thanksgiving, but other days may offer better prices for holiday shopping, according to retail experts.

 So far in 2025, consumer spending has been driven by high-earning households, while low- and middle-income families are feeling pinched by inflation and affordability pressures, economic research shows.

-Here's when to expect the best Black Friday deals, broken down by product category.
+Here's when to expect the best Black Friday weekend deals, broken down by product category.

 Shop in-store for big appliances